-If you’ve got your next trip to the Spice Isle booked, then check out these things to do in Grenada for nature lovers.
+If you’ve got your next trip to the Spice Isle booked, then check out these things to do in nature in Grenada.

 We all love a bit of nature.
 After all, it’s one of the best ways to escape whatever you have going on in your mind or life that makes you feel stressed.